 This year marks the 25th anniversary of the Women’s Leadership Forum.
 As we reflect on WLF, we would be remiss not to acknowledge the evolution of this organization.
 WLF started out primarily as a finance council for women to raise their voices by raising funds for the party and now exists as a way to amplify women’s voices within the party.

-The WLF recruits and engages women in Democratic politics.
-Research shows that women are less likely than men to run for public office or participate in political fundraising.
-The WLF works to eliminate gender disparity in politics by encouraging women to join the program and support the Democratic Party because it is the party that fights for women.
-The WLF ensures that women’s voices and values continue to be represented by our Party leadership.
-Through your support of the DNC’s WLF, we can help recruit more Democratic women to run for office throughout the nation.
+WLF recruits and engages women in Democratic politics.
+Today, we’re proud to see that women are more engaged in the political sphere than ever.
+They're getting involved on the ground level as organizers, volunteers, and activists, and they're running for office in record numbers.
+But research shows that women are historically less likely than men to run for public office or participate in political fundraising, and WLF is committed to eliminating the gender disparity in politics by encouraging women to join our ranks and support the Democratic Party.
+WLF ensures that women’s voices and values continue to be represented by our party leadership, because we are the party that fights for women.